Outline of Jesus

-The following outline is provided as an overview of and topical guide to Wikipedia articles on the life and influence of Jesus.
+The following outline is provided as an overview of and topical guide to the life and influence of Jesus.

-Jesus – central figure of Christianity, whom the teachings of most Christian denominations hold to be the Son of God.
-Christianity regards Jesus as the awaited Messiah (or "Christ") of the Old Testament and refers to him as Jesus Christ, a name that is also used in non-Christian contexts.
-Also referred to as Jesus of Nazareth.
+Jesus is the central figure of Christianity, whom the teachings of most Christian denominations hold to be the Son of God and one in being with the Godhead.
+Christians regard Jesus as the awaited Messiah (or "Christ") of the Old Testament and refer to him as Jesus Christ, a name that is also used in non-Christian contexts.
+He is also referred to as Jesus of Nazareth.
 He is a religious, cultural, worldwide icon, and is among the most influential people in human history.

 Essence of Jesus

 As a topic, "Jesus" falls under the following parent topics: